 Interconnecting Power BI with Your Role

 The approach to using Power BI may depend on your role in a working group.
-Other people in other positions may use Power BI differently, and there is nothing to worry about.
-For example, you can view reports and dashboards in the Power BI service, and perhaps this will limit your use of Power BI.
-And your colleague who processes numeric data and compiles business reports can actively use Power BI Desktop (and publish reports to the Power BI service, which you then view).
-Another colleague from the sales department can give preference to the Power BI application for the phone, tracking the progress of fulfillment of his sales plan, and studying new data on potential customers.
+People in other positions may use Power BI differently, and there is nothing to worry about.
+For example, you can view reports and dashboards in the Power BI service, which may limit your use of Power BI.
+Your colleague who processes numeric data and compiles business reports can actively use Power BI Desktop (and publish reports to the Power BI service, which you then view).
+Another colleague from the sales department can give preference to the Power BI application for the phone, tracking the progress of fulfillment of his sales plan and studying new data on potential customers.

-You can also use each of the Power BI elements at different times, depending on your goals and your role in the project or your efforts.
-For example, you can view inventory and progress information using a real-time dashboard in service and create statistical project management reporting for your team on customer interaction in Power BI Desktop.
-The approach to using Power BI may depend on which component or which Power BI function is optimal in the current situation.
+You can also use each Power BI element at different times, depending on your goals and your role in the project or your efforts.
+For example, you can view inventory and progress information using a real-time dashboard in service.
+You can also create statistical project management reporting on customer interaction for your team in Power BI Desktop.
+The approach to using Power BI may depend on which component or Power BI function is optimal in the current situation.
 At the same time, all the components of Power BI are always available to you, which makes this product so flexible and attractive.

 Working with project management, you may encounter Data fragmentation: